robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 **Talking Points**:

-- *Note: This was taken liberally from https://modeeffect.com/key-differences-between-website-web-app/*
+- *Note: This was taken liberally from https://modeeffect.com/key-differences-between-website-web-app/*.

-- "Websites are typically informational in nature.
+- Websites are typically informational in nature.
 Think about your favorite blog or news-based site.
-Its primary purpose is to convey information to the end user, whether it in the form of news, like CNN, or recipes, like you’ll find on Martha Stewart."
+Its primary purpose is to convey information to the end user, whether it in the form of news, like CNN, or recipes, like you’ll find on Martha Stewart.

-- As a general rule, there is little or no interaction on the part of the visitor, other than possibly submitting an email address to receive a monthly newsletter or performing a search.
+- As a general rule, there is little-to-no interaction on the part of the visitor, other than possibly submitting an email address to receive a monthly newsletter or performing a search.
 So the real question is, how does this apply to you?

-- Well, if you’re a local charity that wants to convey information only — e.g., a homepage, an About page, contact information, upcoming events, and maybe a description of how you’ve helped your cause — then a website might be all you need.
+- Well, if you’re a local charity that wants to convey information only — e.g., a home page, an About page, contact information, upcoming events, and maybe a description of how you’ve helped your cause — then a website might be all you need.

 - You also need to consider that many websites are actually website/web application hybrids.
 Your startup might provide all kinds of information to visitors, but once they register they could have access to an integrated web application that performs a specific function.
 </aside>